(PECL eio >= 0.0.1dev)

 void callback($data, $result);

-$data is custom data passed to the request. $result contains request-specific result value; basically, the value returned by corresponding system call.
+request-specific result value; basically, the value returned by corresponding

 data